MoonlightCapital/MoonlightBot-docs/miscellaneous-commands/other-minor-commands.md

 # Other Minor Commands

-These commands are too minor to have thier own pages, so they are listed here.
+These commands are too minor to have their own pages, so they are listed here.

 ## help